DenverDAO/COMStack/README.md

 ## Goal
 To provide a bootstrapped platform for decentralized collaboration - catalyzing adoption in an accessible, transparent, and entertaining fashion by mode of gamified participation - utilizing tasks and reputation.

-Within minutes your organization will be hosting its own open source:
+Within minutes your collaborative will be hosting its own open source:
 * Website
 * Chat
 * Forum